 In 1979, following the Islamic Revolution, many Iranians left their homeland in self and government-imposed exiles.
 My family also left in that year, settling in the United States.
 I was three years old.

-As an adult I would rediscover my stamp collection and make photographs of them as a series of objects to tell this personal story.
-The 107 photographs of stamps issued between 1979 and 1989 (collected between 1984 and 1989) not only present a compelling account of the first ten years following the Islamic Revolution but is also a testament to a child growing up in exile.
+As an adult I would rediscover my stamp collection and make photographs of them with the purpose of telling this personal story.
+The 107 photographs of stamps issued between 1979 and 1989 (collected between 1984 and 1989) not only present a compelling account of the first ten years following the Islamic Revolution but are also a testament to a child growing up in exile.

 In 2017 I was invited to Iran to exhibit this series, returning to my country for the first time after thirty-eight years and thus taking the stamps back to their place of issue.